adlnet/xAPI-Spec/xAPI.md

 Statements to the target LRS.
 An LRS MAY choose to provide both HTTP and HTTPS endpoints to support this use case.
 HTTP is inherently less secure than HTTPS, and both LRS and Client should consider the security risks before making the decision to use this scheme.

+* The LRS MAY choose to provide both HTTP and HTTPS endpoints to support this use case.
+* The LRS and the Client should SHOULD consider the security risks before making the decision to use this scheme.

 <a name="validation"/>